elacsta/scintilla/_pages/ece_textbook.md

 👉🏻Looking for Project and Placement resources ? <br>
 👉🏻Is it difficult to get updated about the new opportunities ? <br>

-Don't worry, ELACSTA is introducing it's brand new Telegram Community LUMOS.
+Don't worry, Team ELACSTA is introducing it's brand new Telegram Community LUMOS.

-♦️TP Series, KTU Notes, GATE Notes, CAT Notes, UPSC materials, Placement and Programming related Materials.♦️
+TP Series, KTU Notes, GATE Notes, CAT Notes, UPSC materials, Placement and Programming related Materials.
 Come join us, to explore the best in YOU !

 ## S1/S2 Textbook

 <table cellspacing="0" border="1">
         <tr>